ldegani/ldegani/README.md

 # 💫 About Me:
-Currently learning Python<br>I'm an engineer working my way to coding<br>Worked 10 years on CAD project designs of big transformers<br>Worked of a Brazilian big company: WEG<br>
+Currently learning Python<br>I'm an engineer working my way to coding<br>Worked 10 years on CAD project designs of big transformers<br>Worked for a Brazilian big company: WEG<br>

 ## 🌐 Socials: